 - Place the bag containing the fish and water inside waterproof inner packaging, such as an insulated styrofoam box

-- Cushion your plastic bag with enough absorbent material lining the foam packaging to take up all liquid in case of leakage (think towels, rags, etc)
+- Cushion your plastic bag with enough absorbent material to soak up all liquid in case of leakage (towels, rags, etc)

 - Place your inner waterproof packaging inside a new corrugated cardboard box, then seal it